Behavioural change

 Most of us love the idea of learning more, but in reality, absorbing new knowledge is usually harder than we expect it to be.
 As Winston Churchill once said “I am always ready to learn, although I do not always like being taught.”
 It’s a familiar feeling, you have the desire to master a new skill but when it comes to the work involved in learning and developing that skill you lose focus and get frustrated.

 The question is why does this happen?
-It’s because change in behaviour is a complex process which requires the disruption of your current habits while creating new and unfamiliar actions.
+It’s because change in behavior is a complex process which requires the disruption of your current habits while creating new and unfamiliar actions.
 It’s a process that takes time and it certainly doesn’t happen overnight.
-Let’s look further at what makes behavioural change difficult and how simulation gamification can improve the process.
+Let’s look further at what makes behavioral change difficult and how simulation gamification can improve the process.

-Around 80% of New Year’s Resolutions are abandoned by February
+Around 80% of New Year’s Resolutions are abandoned by February1.

 Why is learning important?